 - Collar, ID tags, and microchip: It’s a sad fact of pet ownership: dogs get lost and stolen all the time.
 With collars, identification tags, and microchips, lost pets stand a far greater chance of ultimately finding their way back home.
-Put your contact information on their identification tags and make sure to update this information if you move.
+Put your contact information (including phone number) on their identification tags and make sure to update this information if you move.
 During your puppy’s first veterinary visit, talk to their doctor about microchipping.
 This quick and inexpensive procedure involves implanting a small chip under a dog’s skin.
 Once you’ve had your dog microchipped, register the chip in the appropriate database.

 - Crate and bed: Crates are a valuable training resource that can also provide a comfortable personal space for dogs.
 Purchase a crate that your dog can grow into to ensure you don’t need to buy one or several replacements as they age.
 A comfortable bed can help make a crate more inviting.

 - Food and water bowls: Specially-formulated food will help your new puppy get healthy and strong.
 Don’t forget food and water bowls!
 Options range from plastic and stainless steel to metal and stoneware, but be sure to pick something sturdy, since puppies can have voracious appetites.

 - Treats: More than just a tasty snack, treats can serve as a valuable tool throughout the training and socialization process.
 Plus, it just feels nice to pamper your puppy.

 - Leash and poop bags: Walking is great exercise for puppies and pet owners alike.
 Pick up a sturdy leash at the local pet store and plenty of bags to clean up after your pup.
 Disposing of dog waste isn’t just the right thing to do.
 In many areas, it’s the law!

 Toys for Puppies